nswbmw/koa-router-cache/README.md

 - expire: expire time, use `ms`.
 (Required)
 - prefix: event listener prefix for deleting the router cache.
 (Optional)
+- condition: function that return boolean, whether to cache this url, default true.
+(Optional)
 - get: custom getter function for get data from cache.
 (Optional)
 - set: custom setter function for set data to cache.
 (Optional)